futurestages/npcmusical/docs/press-and-releases.md

 nav_order: 1
 ---
 ## Request Interview / Press Pass
-We welcome any coverage of *Non-Player Character*.
+We welcome all coverage of *Non-Player Character*.
 Please contact *info (at) jigsawensemble (dot) com* for media requests and/or complimentary/private performances.
-Below please find general press materials for use in promoting or reviewing *Non-Player Character*.
+Below please find approved press materials and pull quotes.
 Thank you!

 ## *Non-Player Character* in the Press
 Imagine if a Disney musical came to life and interacted with the audiences in what [Fame Magazine](https://www.famemagazine.co.uk/brendan-bradleys-reprogram-me-a-dream-pop-immersive-experience-between-vr-and-live-theater/) calls,